ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

   !["Registration: Domain Name"](images\registration-002-domain.png "Registration: Domain Name")

    - Enter an unoccupied domain name of your choice, that would be used for your cloud products.
+     The domain name is typically your organization or project name and will be used in all your products' URLs.
      The procedure will check this name's availability, and if it's free - let you continue using the **Next** button.
     -or-
      If you prefer **not** to currently provide a domain name, use the **Later** button.